“Infuse your life with action. Don’t wait for it to happen. Make it happen. Make your own future.”

-As another year is drawing to a close, it’s the perfect time to look back and take stock what we’ve achieved for the past 10 months or so.
+As another year (albeit a one that is full of unprecedented times), is drawing to a close, it’s the ideal time to look back and take stock what we’ve achieved for the past 10 months or so.

-Was it a great year full of accomplishments?
+Was it a year full of achievements?
 Or did you fall short of reaching any of the goals you’ve set your eyes on?